-Psychology
+Psychology BMEGT52A002

 Human cognition: Sensation: sensory systems, vision, hearing, the chemical senses, somatic senses and the vestibular system.
 Perception: organising the perceptual world, theories and illusions.
 Attention, focussed and divided attention.
 Memory: three stages of memory: sensory, short-term and long-term.
 Some phenomena of memory: mnemonics, peg word system, interferences.
 Thinking: human information processing system.
 Decision making and problem solving.
 Mental abilities, intelligence and creativity, cognitive styles.
 Learning, classical and instrumental theory of conditioning.
 Cognitive processes in learning: insight, latent learning and cognitive maps.
 Social learning.
 Motivation: Basic concepts of motivation.
 Work and motivation: achievement, satisfaction and procrastination.
 Emotion, emotional intelligence (Goleman).
 Stress and coping system, some stress-coping programmes.
 Type A behaviour.
 Personality: Studying personality (tests), psychodynamic (Freud, Jung), behavioural, and phenomenological (Rogers, Maslow) approaches.
 The individual in the social world: Some basic sources of social influence, social perception, first impressions, group stereotypes and prejudice, attribution theory.
 Attitudes and persuasion.
 Group influences and interpersonal behaviour.
-Communication: assertiveness, social skills in communication, (2 credits)
+Communication: assertiveness, social skills in communication.
+(2 credits)

-Fashion, advertising & psychology
+Fashion, advertising & psychology BMEGT52V100

-BMEGT52V100

-The course aims to have a look behind the scenes of the colorful and glamorous world of fashion and advertising.
-What we see at first glance is a huge industry where millions of professionals are pushing the maschinery to play upon our instincts.
+The course aims to look behind the scenes of the colorful and glamorous world of fashion and advertising.
+What we see at first glance is a huge industry where millions of professionals are pushing the machinery to play upon our instincts.
+We shall study the methods, review the role of public relations, sales promotion, the role of the brands, and the templates and stereotypes used in the different media.
+The vast amount of knowledge piled up by behavioral sciences will help us answer the question why our basic instincts to imitate can be used and abused.
+Why is it that we are ready to spend billions on shampoo, new clothes, junk food, gadgets etc., hoping to buy identity.
 We shall study the methods, reviewing the role of public relations, sales promotion, the role of the brands, and the templates and stereotypes used in the different media.
 The vast amount of knowlegde piled up by behavioral sciences will help us answer the question why our basic instincts to imitate can be used and abused.
 Why is it that we are ready to spend billions on shampoo, new clothes, junk food, gadgets ... etc. hoping to buy identity.
 We will also reveal that the very nature of the social animal - the group - plays an even more decisive role in our preferences and purchases - introducing a variety of approaches from the basic theories of fashion (trickle down, cascade, herd behavior) to network theories.
 (2 credits)